abx393/key-data-analysis/README.md

 Some approaches tested involve exploiting patterns in time delays between consecutive key presses, others involve exploiting the frequency spectrum of the sound of each keystroke, and some involve a combination of the two.
+I also experiment with character-level prediction versus identification of word-delimiting characters and then performing word-level prediction.

 I show decent results for clean, noise-free datasets but haven't been able to show good results for in-the-wild data.